Nickel mining in Western Australia: Early mines

 The first Nickel mines in Western Australia were developed in the late 1960s in Kambalda, Laverton and the Kimberley region of Western Australia.

-The price of nickel peaked at about £7,000 per pound in late 1969, driven by demand from the Vietnam War and the major Canadian producer, Inco (now Vale Limited), being embroiled in industrial action, creating a supply shortage.
+The price of nickel peaked at about £7,000 per pound in late 1969, driven by demand from the Vietnam War and the major Canadian producer, Inco (now Vale Canada), being embroiled in industrial action, creating a supply shortage.
 In November 1969, a prospector working for Poseidon NL made a promising nickel discovery at Mount Windara near Laverton.
 The discovery created a spectacular investment bubble when its shares moved from $0.50 to $280 in February 1970.

 During the early 1970s, an exploration boom fueled by speculators followed, with new companies searching for new deposits.
 Western Mining Corporation (WMC) purchased Poseidon and developed the find into a major mining and processing operation which continued until 1989.
 WMC had initially identified a total resource of 8.5 million tonnes of ore @ 2.02% Ni for 172,000 tonnes of nickel metal.
 The first shipment of nickel concentrate was made in 1974, but by this time the nickel price had fallen significantly.
 By 1990 the company had mined 5 million tonnes of ore at an average grade of 1.59% Ni and had produced 80,000 tonnes of the metal.
 Operations at Windara re-commenced several times during the 1990s.
-Several of the Kambalda mines have since been sold and the remainder are known the Windarra Nickel Project which, as of 2012 is under care and maintenance.
+Several of the Kambalda mines have since been sold and the remainder are known the Windarra Nickel Mine which, as of 2012 is under care and maintenance.

-WMC was taken over by BHP Billiton and the company was delisted in 2005.
+WMC was taken over by BHP and the company was delisted from the Australian Securities Exchange in 2005.

-In 1971 the movie Nickel Queen was able to reflect upon the Poseidon bubble.
+The 1971 movie Nickel Queen reflected upon the Poseidon bubble.

 Nickel West

-Nickel West is a division of BHP Billiton.
-In Western Australia, BHP Billiton's nickel operations are combined under the Nickel West Operation which includes Mount Keith Nickel Mine, Leinster Nickel Mine, Kambalda Nickel Concentrator, Kalgoorlie Nickel Smelter and Kwinana Nickel Refinery.
+Nickel West is a division of BHP.
+In Western Australia, BHP's nickel operations are combined under the Nickel West Operation which includes Mount Keith Nickel Mine, Leinster Nickel Mine, Kambalda Nickel Concentrator, Kalgoorlie Nickel Smelter and Kwinana Nickel Refinery.

 Production figures published by the company at the end of 2008 are for the whole Nickel West Operations and not broken down to individual mines.
 In the calendar year 2008 Nickel West produced 85,800 tonnes of nickel.
 At the time, Nickel West also included the Ravensthorpe Nickel Mine.

 In 2012 there were press reports suggesting the operations may be divested.

+Due to an oversupply of nickel and a consequent drop in nickel prices, BHP announced on 11 July 2024 that it would temporarily close all of its Nickel West operations in October 2024 and place them in care and maintenance.
+This decision is scheduled to be reviewed in February 2027 but BHP would continue to spend $450 million annually on its nickel operations to facilitate a potential restart.
+The decision was estimated to affect 1,600 workers and the mines and smelters but BHP committed to offer all employees affected a redeployment or redundancy.